OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:37

-He did not let anyone follow Him except Peter, James, and John the brother of James.
+He did not allow anyone to follow Him except Peter, James, and John the brother of James.

 ## Mark 5:38

-When they came to the home of the synagogue leader, Jesus saw a commotion, with people crying and wailing loudly.
+When they arrived at the home of the synagogue leader, Jesus saw a commotion, with people crying and wailing loudly.

 ## Mark 5:39